You are currently viewing Direct Taxes and the Government

 Sometimes taxpayers oppose tax systems by rioting, picketing, and engaging in all manner of activities.
 One of the methods to determine whether a tax system is desirable is to check whether it faces opposition from the population.
 In most countries, direct taxes rarely face opposition from citizens.
 It is the higher brackets of tax rates that are increased, and they mostly affect the few wealthy taxpayers who will never riot.

-Therefore, the majority of the citizens are aware that the few wealthy will pay more taxes.
-Hence, the majority of the citizens will not have any motivation to oppose direct taxes.
+Therefore, most of the citizens are aware that the few wealthy will pay more taxes.
+Hence, most of the citizens will not have any motivation to oppose direct taxes.
 They will accept it as a justification for exploitation by the wealthy.
 Therefore, this lack of opposition to the tax system is an advantage to the government.
-Hence, direct taxes meet the requirements of the canon of desirability.
+Hence, direct taxes meet the canon of desirability.

 f.
 Increases government accountability

-The government will be faced with questions on how it is facilitating the re-distribution of wealth and reducing economic inequalities in the country.
+The government will face questions on how it is facilitating the re-distribution of wealth and reducing economic inequalities in the country.
 Hence, the government will be more accountable to the citizens and cannot afford to mess around with tax revenues.

 g.
 Productive